-- Please note that this question does not refer to outreach actions that may be planned as part of communication, dissemination and exploitation activities.
-These aspects should instead be described below under 'Impact'. - Research data management and management of other research output: Applicants accessing/generating/collecting data and/or other research outputs (except for publications) during the project must provide information how the data/ research outputs will be managed in line with the FAIR principles (Findable, Accessible, Interoperable, Reusable), addressing the following the description should be specific to your project): [e.g. 1,5 pages]
+- Open science is an approach based on open cooperative work and systematic sharing of knowledge and tools as early and widely as possible in the process.
+Open science practices include early and open sharing of research (for example through preregistration, registered reports, pre-prints, or crowd-sourcing); research output management; measures to ensure reproducibility of research outputs; providing open access to research outputs (such as publications, data, software, models, algorithms, and workflows); participation in open peer-review; and involving all relevant knowledge actors including citizens, civil society and end users in the co-creation of R&I agendas and contents (such as citizen science). - Please note that this question does not refer to outreach actions that may be planned as part of communication, dissemination and exploitation activities.
+These aspects should instead be described below under 'Impact'. - Research data management and management of other research outputs: Applicants accessing/generating/collecting data and/or other research outputs (except for publications) during the project must provide information how the data/ research outputs will be managed in line with the FAIR principles (Findable, Accessible, Interoperable, Reusable), addressing the following (the description should be specific to your project): [e.g. 1,5 pages]

-Types of data/research outputs (e.g. experimental, observational in 197.s, text, numerical) and their estimated size; if applicable, combination with, and provenance or, existing data.
+Types of data/research outputs (e.g. experimental, observational, images, text, numerical) and their estimated size; if applicable, combination with, and provenance of, existing data.

-Access to existing data: Where existing data is to be accessed during the project, the consortium must demonstrate that it has/will have timely access to these uat a.
+Access to existing data: Where existing data is to be accessed during the project, the consortium must demonstrate that it has/will have timely access to these data.

-Findability of data/research outputs: Types of prosistent and unique identifiers (e.g. digital object identifiers) and trusted repositories that will be used.
+Findability of data/research outputs: Types of persistent and unique identifiers (e.g. digital object identifiers) and trusted repositories that will be used.

-Accessibility of data/research outputs: In Reconsiderations and timeline for open access (if open access not provided, explain why); provisions for access to restricted data for verification purposes.
+Accessibility of data/research outputs: IPR considerations and timeline for open access (if open access not provided, explain why); provisions for access to restricted data for verification purposes.

-Interoperability of data/researc. occputs: Which standards, formats and vocabularies for data and metadata will be used.
+Interoperability of data/research outputs: Which standards, formats and vocabularies for data and metadata will be used.

-Reusability of dat. / es. arch outputs: Which licenses for data sharing and re-use (e.g. Creative Commons, Open Data Commons) will be used; availability of tools/software/models for data generation and vulidation/interpretation / re-use.
+Reusability of data/research outputs: Which licenses for data sharing and re-use (e.g. Creative Commons, Open Data Commons) will be used; availability of tools/software/models for data generation and validation/interpretation /re-use.